 Your asthma might not be as controlled as it could be if:

-If you answered “yes” to any of the questions above, an asthma action plan developed by you and your doctor can help you manage your asthma by knowing what medications to take and what triggers to avoid.
+If you experience any of the above, having an asthma action plan may help.
+An asthma action plan is developed by you and your doctor.
+It can help you manage your asthma by knowing what medications to take and what triggers to avoid.

 - Centers for Disease Control and Prevention - Asthma

 - Life of Asthma Mom